 Can Your Filter Handle It?

 If you have so much debris in your pool that it can’t be removed, or if your filter can handle the cleanup even with a large dose of chemicals, you will have to drain your pool.
-Keep in mind, however, that almost any type of pool cleaning can be done with water in the pool.
-If you feel like you have to drain the pool, another option is to drain the pool partially then refill it.
+However, remember that almost any type of pool cleaning can be done with water in the pool.
+If you feel like you have to drain the pool, another option is to drain the pool partially and then refill it.
 That will reduce the mess without the danger created by hydrostatic pressure.

 Another time to drain your pool is if you need to make significant repairs.
 Your pool professional will make the call on whether a repair warrants draining the pool.